SmileiPIC/Smilei/doc/Sphinx/optimization_flags.rst

 The vectorization must also be activated :ref:`in the namelist <Vectorization>`.

-The following explains the meaning of the flags commonly used in our machine file.
+The following explains the meaning of the flags commonly used in our machine files.
-You can use this section to design your own machine file as well.
+You can use this section to design your own machine file.

 .. rubric:: Intel compiler flags for optimization and vectorization

-The following options are commonly used by Smilei machine files to compile on most modern x86 processors (both Intel and AMD): They enure the best performance of the code, especially for vectorization.
+The following options are commonly used by Smilei's machine files to compile on most modern x86 processors (both Intel and AMD).
+They enure the best performance of the code, especially for vectorization.

 * ``-O3``: this option directly integrated in the makefile tells the compiler to use agressive optimization at compilation